apigee/apijam/Module-1/Labs/Lab 1/README.md

 ![image alt text](./media/image_15.png)

 13. *Congratulations!* ...You have now built a reverse proxy for an existing backend service.
-You should see the proxy **Overview** screen.
+You should see the proxy **Overview** tab.

 ![image alt text](./media/image_16.png)

 ## Test the API Proxy
 Let us test the newly built API proxy.
-You can use a terminal HTTP client like cURL, or any browser based client like the [Sample REST Client Here](https://apigee-rest-client.appspot.com/).
+You can use any HTTP client like cURL or Postman, or the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0).

 ### Using cURL